OOFy-OOF/Arduino-Dial-Input-over-Serial/README.md

 # Arduino-Dial-Input-over-Serial
 Code for a simple scrolling input method using potentiometer and a few buttons.
 Given that the Arduino UNO R3 I am using cannot communicate with PC as an HID device unless the user decides to flash custom firmware, I have decided to make an implementation based on reading the serial output instead.

 The switches used in my example are Omron B3WNs and the potentiometer is a common 10k ohm one (306E).
+A few 4,7k resistors are used as well.

 <img width="1272" height="601" alt="circuit" src="https://github.com/user-attachments/assets/03855a34-4778-40aa-a04d-c2036dd9fc1b" />